xaviermonin/Kal-El-specs/R1/Functional/Centralized-Server/Centralized-server-functional-requirement-specifications.md

 ### Install

-Comming Soon
+Coming Soon

 ### Collector API

-This API is WebService to collect, adjust and store data from a external keylogger.
+This API is WebService to collect, adjust and store data from an external keylogger.

 ### Consumer API

 This AP is WebService to access a storage data.
-To get data, you need to be identified and to subcribe on flux of data.
+To get data, you need to be identified and to subscribe on flux of data.